oceanprotocol-archive/readthedocs/markdowns/ocean-py/ocean_lib/ocean/ocean_assets.md

 - `metadata`: dict conforming to the Metadata accepted by Ocean Protocol.
 - `publisher_wallet`: Wallet of the publisher registering this asset
-- `service_descriptors`: list of ServiceDescriptor tuples of length 2.
+- `services`: list of Service objects.
-The first item must be one of ServiceTypes and the second item is a dict of parameters and values required by the service
 - `owner_address`: hex str the ethereum address to assign asset ownership to.
 After registering the asset on-chain, the ownership is transferred to this address
 - `data_token_address`: hex str the address of the data token smart contract.
 The new